darwin/simverse/readme.md

 > A homogeneous simnet contains only `btcd` + `lnd` nodes or only `bitcoind` + `c-lightning` nodes.
 Generally, it contains only one flavor of bitcoin and one flavor of lightning nodes.
 Heterogeneous simnet can mix them.
 > A hybrid simnet is a simnet with cooperating nodes running in docker and also on the host machine.
 This is more advanced developer setup where you want to develop/debug one specific node and have rest of the simnet running "in the background" in docker.

-## sv utility reference
+## simverse utility reference

+Note that [`sv`](sv) is a convenience symlink to [`simverese`](simverse).

 ##### `> ./sv help`
 ```